The median homebuyer age in America is getting older and older each year. Recently, higher home prices and higher mortgage rates aren't help.

 When you look back on your life, you're not going to savor all the money you saved living in a cheap place.
 Instead, you're going to cherish all the memories you had in a nicer home.
 Of course, you can always rent a nice place and invest your money elsewhere.
 But I think it's best to do both.

-Fundrise is one of the largest and oldest real estate crowdsourcing companies today with various eFunds available to investors.
-With Fundrise, you can earn real estate income passively while easily gaining exposure to a key asset class for long-term wealth.
+Fundrise is one of the largest and oldest real estate crowdsourcing companies today with various eREITs available to investors.
+With Fundrise, you can earn real estate income passively in the Sunbelt where growth is strong and yields are high.
+For most people, investing in a diversified real estate fund is the best way to go.